simplic/simplic-dlr/README.md

 * Access dlr variables easily over the integrated `DlrScriptScope`
 * Easily write your own script import resolver, to load scripts and even package from the database or any other source: `IDlrImportResolver` [Not implemented yet, but very soon]
 * Precompile code for faster usage [Not implemented yet, but very soon]
-* Cache scripts/statements for faster execution [Not implemented yet, but very soon]
+* Cache scripts/statements for faster execution

 ## Installation